panlab-bioinfo/RAfilter/README.md

 ### **Input file**

-**kmfilter** requests the result of **jellyfish** and the format as follow.
+**RAfilter** requests the result of **jellyfish** and the format as follow.
 On the workflow, kmer length must be 21.
 The detail see https://github.com/gmarcais/Jellyfish/blob/master/doc/Readme.md

 ```shell{}
 jellyfish count -m 21 -s 1G -t 16 -C reads.fasta